Joy de Zeeuw

 Joy de Zeeuw (born 15 May 2006) is a Dutch professional tennis player.

 Early life

 De Zeeuw is from Vlaardingen, South Holland, the daughter of a tennis coach.
 She began playing tennis at the age of three years-old.

 Career

 She made her junior Grand Slam debut at the 2024 Australian Open.
 She lost to Mingge Xu at the 2024 Wimbledon Championships – Girls' singles.
 She became European U18 doubles champion alongside Britt du Pree in 2024.
 She won her first professional title in Villena, Spain in October 2024 and won her second the following month in Sharm El Sheikh, Egypt.

-de Zeeuw won her first major $75k title at ITF The Hague in Netherlands in the doubles draw, partnering Arantxa Rus.
+De Zeeuw won her first W75 title at ITF The Hague in the Netherlands, in the doubles draw, partnering Arantxa Rus.